ucdavisdatalab/Spatial_SQL/README.md

 1. postgreSQL 10: https://www.postgresql.org/download/   = the database program that’s going to make all of this work

     i.
 The installer should walk you through installation options.
-    i.
+    ii.
 Write down the port (keeping the default is fine) and password you choose.
-    i.
+    iii.
 Pick a password you like to type because it comes up a lot.

 2. PostGIS: https://postgis.net/install/  (windows latest bundle: http://download.osgeo.org/postgis/windows/pg10/)

     i.
-PostGIS makes postgreSQL have spatial capabilities (much like a super power) and install the bundle option because it comes with things you’ll need, saving a few steps
-        i.
-Make sure you’ve installed postgreSQL first
+PostGIS makes postgreSQL have spatial capabilities (much like a super power) and install the bundle option because it comes with things you’ll need, saving a few steps ii.
+Make sure you’ve installed postgreSQL first iii.
-        i.
 The installer should walk you through the installation options.

 ## Make a Database
 We need to make an empty database to put our files into.